Adding a chat room to your WordPress website is a great way to increase engagement and build a community around your brand.

 You can now type in a title, upload a featured image, add categories and tags, plus any other content that you want to show on the page.

-You might even go one step further and add a user experience feedback survey so you can get valuable suggestions and ideas on how to improve your chat room.
+You might even go one step further and add a user experience feedback survey to get valuable suggestions and ideas on how to improve your chat room.
+This flexibility is another reason why we always recommend using a plugin such as Simple Ajax Chat, compared to rigid third-party software.

-To embed the chat room, click on the ‘+’ sign and then type in ‘Shortcode.’
+To embed your chat room, click on the ‘+’ sign and then type in ‘Shortcode.’
 You can now select the right block when it appears.

 After that, just add the [sac_happens]